 H: Maintain your results.

-P: If you get off track, you can return to your ideal weight.
+P: If you get off track, we can help you return to your ideal weight.

 CTA: Get a Free Quote (popup)

 Section 2:

 H: Get the real story about renewed life through weight loss.

 T: “After several decades of failing at one attempt to reduce my weight after another, I was pretty close to despair.
 The Hernried Center appeared as the last opportunity for me, and has totally transformed the way I live my life, think about food, experience daily exercise, and consider what is possible for me.
 I finished at 165 lbs., half of what I had weighed at my heaviest.
 And I knew that if I returned to my previous eating and exercise habits, I would regain all of the weight in less time than it took me to lose it.”